coinbase-samples/intx-scripts-py/fix/README.md

 ## 2. Configuration

 You will need to install two dependencies for this to operate: quickfix and certifi.
 This allows for Python to successfully connect to Coinbase via FIX.
-This can be done with the following command:
+From the root of the directory, this can be done with the following commands:

 ```
+cd fix
 pip install -r requirements.txt
 ```